By Tammy Sons

 point out some wonderful and thoughtful gifts for Christmas that will still

-leave some change in your pocket and be appreciated by those receiving the
+leave some change in your pocket and be appreciated by those receiving them

-Ficus is the key word, they will survive in almost any environment even
+The focus is the key word; they will survive in almost any environment even.

-are tolerant to what most plants would consider rather unfavorable
+are tolerant of what most plants would consider rather unfavorable

-household humidity and moderate light.
-In addition, a warm temperature and
+Household humidity and moderate light.
+Also, a warm temperature and

-all-purpose, evenly moist potting soil are all they need to be happy.
+All-Purpose, evenly moist potting soil is all they need to be happy.
 These

 plants come to us from areas of Asia, Africa, Australia, Central America,

-foliage patterns, from erect, tree-like forms to trailing varieties, from
+foliage patterns, from upright, tree-like forms to trailing varieties, from

 layering and the small ones by division.